wkhere/webassembly/README.md

 * underscores in attribute keys are translated to dash signs
 * you can omit brackets around attributes when using `do`-block, but not when using flat form
-* if you want to emit just text without any html tag, just use `text`.
+* if you want to emit just text without surrounding html tag, simply use `text` macro.

 Isn't it beautiful?
 For me it is..